 Wired Cityscapes in New York City - 19th Century

 First there were telegraph wires.
 Visual signals, as a type of long-distance communication, have existed in human history for millennia.
 In New York, visual telegraph was used long before the electric version arrived.
 In 1812, for example, the Common Council "Resolved that the committee of defence be directed to take measures for procuring a Copy of the Signals to be used at the Telegraph at the Narrows also a good Glass and the necessary Utensils and fixtures to give the same Signals from the Cupola of the City Hall" (from the Minutes of the Common Council).
 On May 14, 1813, "The Telegraph on Staten Island displayed, at 12 o’clock this day, four black and two white balls, indicating the approach of four ships of the line and two frigates" (Com.
 Adv.).
 In 1821, a new system, using symbols for the alphabet, was tested in New York.
-In 1832, there was a telegraph station at the Merchants' Exchange, that could receive messages from Staten Island, and another was established in 1837 on Holt's Hotel.
+By 1830, there was a telegraph station at the Merchants' Exchange in Wall Street, which housed the post office, that could receive messages from Staten Island, and another was established in 1837 on Holt's Hotel.

 The first electric telegraph line began to be laid in 1843, between Washington and Baltimore.
 It was initially underground, but the line was failing.
 Then, on April 1, 1844, the line began to be constructed using poles.
 Wires were attached by glass insulators to poles alongside a railroad, 60km long.
 It was operational in May, 1844.